 Swarming for Space

-We actually cater quite well for our bees, using structures that be expanded with relative ease.
-This allows the beekeeper to hopefully anticipate the potential for swarms and act accordingly.
-But that isn’t always possible, and bees may eventually swarm.
+We actually cater quite well for our bees, using structures that we can expand with relative ease.
+This allows the beekeeper to anticipate the potential for swarms and act accordingly.
+But that isn’t always possible and bees may eventually swarm.

-The basic principle is rather simple and boils down to the following process (somewhat simplified and expanded below):
+The basic principle is rather simple and boils down to the following process (somewhat simplified and expanded on further below):

 - For whatever reason, the colony decides it needs to swarm